h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_4_27_explanation.md

 2. **Top-right**: Within-class scatter for Class A, showing the distances from each point to its class mean
 3. **Bottom-left**: Within-class scatter for Class B, showing the distances from each point to its class mean
 4. **Bottom-right**: The LDA direction and the perpendicular decision boundary

+This analysis helps visualize how the within-class scatter (variability within each class) and between-class scatter (distance between class means) affect the optimal projection direction.
+The scatter plots reveal the perfect negative correlation within each class and show why the pooled scatter matrix becomes singular in this special case.

 ## Key Insights